The classic symptoms of a UTI include pain or burning when urinating, urinary frequency and very dark urine with a strong odor.

 - Fever up to 38ºC (100.4ºF).

-We recommend you visit a urologist or a G.P. as soon as one or more of these symptoms appear so you can start treatment with antibiotics and stop the infection from getting to your kidneys.
+You should see your doctor as soon as one or more of these symptoms appear so you can start treatment with antibiotics and stop the infection from getting to your kidneys.

 3. Pyelonephritis: kidney infection

-Most UTIs affect only the urethra or the bladder, however, in more serious cases the bacteria can reach the kidneys and cause a serious infection that leads to:
+Most UTIs affect only the urethra or the bladder, however, in more serious cases, the bacteria can reach the kidneys and cause a serious infection that leads to:

 - Fever over 38.5º C (101.3º F);

-- Pain or burning sensation when urinating;
+- Pain or burning when urinating;

 - Cloudy urine;